theforeman/theforeman.org/_posts/2021-04-29-foreman-community-newsletter-april-2021.md

 ## Foreman Application Centric Deployment guide is now available!

 Application Centric Deployment (ACD) describes a fundamentally different approach to provisioning and configuring hosts in Foreman.
 Traditionally, Foreman has pursued a host-centric approach.
 Now, the ACD approach presents a new idea: deploying hosts to run an application that requires a predefined set of services.
-A [full user guide](https://docs.theforeman.org/nightly/Application_Centric_Deployment/index-foreman-el.html) for ACD is now available on the https://docs.theforeman.org.
+A [full user guide](https://docs.theforeman.org/nightly/Application_Centric_Deployment/index-foreman-el.html) for ACD is now available on [our docs site](https://docs.theforeman.org).
 Let us know what you think!

 ## Use Foreman to serve software packages and errata for Debian.